A-Deas/Hotspots/README.md

 Even though the paper only showcased the results for the mortality rates, dispensing rates and disability rates, all SVI variables except
 'Housing Cost Burden' and 'No Health Insurance' are included in this folder.
 The latter two categories were not available across all years in our study, so they were dropped.

-$\quad$ \Clean Data also contains the program used to edit the shapefile ('Clean: Shapefile.py') needed to construct the maps of the United States: https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2020.html#list-tab-790442341

 $\textbf{\Large 2) Running the Kalman filter}$